nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:
 - `addfav i/ 1` Sets the contact at index `1` as favourite
+- `addfav i/ 1, 1, 1` Sets the contact at index `1` as favourite once
 - `addfav i/ 1, 2, 5` Sets the contacts at the indices `1, 2, 5` as favourites
 - `addfav i/ -10, 0, -100`, `addfav i/ abc` and `addfav i/////` return an error message as the 'INDICES' field must consist of comma-separated positive integers
 - `addfav i/` returns an error message as the 'INDICES' field cannot be empty